Earn While You Learn

 6. Provide any other required documentation or information such as letters of recommendation, personal merit citations, achievement awards, etc. that the applicant would like the JATC to consider.

 Applicants who successfully complete their applications will be scheduled to take the electrical industry’s aptitude test developed and validated by the American Institutes for Research.
 The test has two sections; algebra and functions and reading comprehension.

 The Interview Process.
 The final step in the process requires each applicant to be interviewed by the Joint Apprenticeship and Training Committee.
-Applicants will be ranked by the committee and each applicant will be added to our two-year pool.
+Applicants will be ranked by the committee and each applicant will be added to our applicant pool.

 On The Job Training.
 Applicants who are selected for apprenticeship and registered with the State of Florida Apprenticeship Office will enter the job pool.
 The JATC will provide the new apprentice with a job assignment to one of our contractors.
 Once on the job, apprentices are assigned to a journeyman and the OJT learning process begins.
 The work you will perform is electrical construction; residential, commercial, and industrial.
 It involves digging ditches, installing heavy switchgear, running conduit and pulling wire.
 You are working in buildings without permanent lighting or air conditioning.
 However, those of you who are meant to be electricians, will find the work rewarding.